backdrop-contrib/transliteration/README.txt

 2. If you are installing to an existing Drupal site, you might want to fix existing file names after installation, which will update all file names containing non-ASCII characters.
-However, if you have manually entered links to those files in any content, these links will be broken since the original files will be renamed.
+However, if you have manually entered links to those files in any contents, these links will break since the original files are renamed.
 Therefore it is a good idea to test the conversion first on a copy of your web site.
 You'll find the retroactive conversion at Configuration and modules >> Media >> File system >> Transliteration.